core-wg/oscore/draft-ietf-core-object-security.md

 Request #1 may be a replay of a previous client request.
 This causes the server to generate the second security context and send a response.
 But if the response did not have a matching request the client will discard it.

-To avoid storing state for procedure runs which may never complete, the server may set a timer at caching of R2 and remove R2 from the cache at timeout.
+To avoid storing state for procedure runs which may never complete, the server should set a timer at caching of R2, and remove R2 and associated security contexts from the cache at timeout.

 The server may only have room for a limited number of security contexts, or only be able to handle a limited number of procedures in parallel.
 If the server receives a request #1 and is not capable of executing it then it may respond with an unprotected 5.03 (Service Unavailable).

-Replaying response #1 will fail to verify since the response is bound to request #1.
+Replaying response #1 will fail to verify since the response is bound to request #1, through the ID context used in response #1, and the Partial IV of the request included in the external_aad.
+If request #2 is replayed after the corresponding R2 has been removed from cache, then it will be interpreted as a request #1 which is handled as the case above.
 Replaying request #2 will fail to verify since it is only valid once for this value of R2.
-Replaying response #2 will fail to verify since the response is bound to request #2.
+Replaying response #2 will fail to verify since the response, like ordinary OSCORE responses, is bound to request #2.

 # Test Vectors